elsahv/brochure1-munsell-horizontal/notes.md

 TODOS:

+- WTBH:
--WTBH: FIX SANITY CONTENT
+  1)FIX SANITY CONTENT

--LC: FIX DESIGNS/CLIENTS LINK
+  2)CONVERT TO TYPESCRIPT

+- LC:

--JUNGLE: FIGURE OUT IF WANT TO KEEP LAYOUT
+- JUNGLE: FIGURE OUT IF WANT TO KEEP LAYOUT

--RQ: UTILIZE THREADS TUT
+- RQ: UTILIZE THREADS TUT

--EH: What if I did journal entries, mindmaps for each website???
+- EH: What if I did journal entries, mindmaps for each website???

 ---